-Multi-stage Visual Perception Approach for Image Emotion Analysis
+A Multi-Stage Visual Perception Approach for Image Emotion Analysis

 Shangfei Wang, Jicai Pan, and Jinqiao Lu

-Most existing methods for image emotion analysis suffer from a limitation called the affective gap, where features directly extracted from images supervised by a single emotional label often fail to align with users' perceived emotions.
+Most current methods for image emotion analysis suffer from the affective gap, in which features directly extracted from images are supervised by a single emotional label, which may not align with users' perceived emotions.
 To effectively address this limitation, this paper introduces a novel multi-stage perception approach inspired by the human staged emotion perception process.
 The proposed approach comprises three perception modules: entity perception, attribute perception, and emotion perception.
 The entity perception module identifies entities in images, while the attribute perception module captures the attribute content associated with each entity.
 Finally, the emotion perception module combines entity and attribute information to extract emotion features.
 Pseudo-labels of entities and attributes are generated through image segmentation and vision-language models to provide auxiliary guidance for network learning.
-By progressively understanding entities and attributes, the network is capable of hierarchically extracting semantic-level features for emotion analysis.
-Comprehensive experiments conducted on benchmark datasets for image emotion classification, regression, and distribution learning demonstrate the superior performance of our multi-stage perception network.
+A progressive understanding of entities and attributes allows the network to hierarchically extract semantic-level features for emotion analysis.
+Comprehensive experiments on image emotion classification, regression, and distribution learning demonstrate the superior performance of our multi-stage perception network.

-Image emotion analysis is concerned with the recognition of emotions experienced by specific viewers or the general public when viewing an image.
-Given the growing trend of expressing opinions and emotions through images on the Internet, image emotion analysis has gained significant importance in the field of computer vision.
-The advancements in image emotion analysis can have a positive impact on various applications, including opinion mining (Hassan et al. 2019), business intelligence (Hosany and Prayag 2013), psychological well-being (Guntuku et al. 2019), and entertainment assistance (Xing et al. 2015), among others.
+Image emotion analysis is concerned with the recognition of emotions experienced when an image is viewed.
+Given the growing trend of opinion and emotion expression via images on the Internet, image emotion analysis has gained significance in the field of computer vision.
+Advancements in image emotion analysis can positively impact several applications, including opinion mining (Hassan et al. 2019), business intelligence (Hosany and Prayag 2013), psychological well-being (Guntuku et al. 2019), and entertainment assistance (Xing et al. 2015).

-The analysis of emotions in images faces a significant challenge known as the affective gap, which refers to the disparity between visual features and the perceived emotions by viewers (Zhao et al. 2021).
-Researchers have made efforts to overcome this challenge by extracting discriminative features capable of better distinguishing emotional content in images.
-These features can be categorized into hand-crafted features and deep features.
-However, hand-crafted feature design necessitates expertise in psychological and artistic principles, such as color, texture (Machajdik and Hanbury 2010), and scene attributes (Patterson and Hays 2012).
-Nevertheless, these features may not encompass sufficient information to achieve effective image emotion analysis performance.
-On the other hand, deep features are primarily obtained through CNN-based networks (Yang et al. 2018) and attention-based networks (Zhao et al. 2019).
-Although deep networks have demonstrated superior performance compared to methods employing hand-crafted features, a substantial gap still exists between pixel-level signals and semantic-level emotional labels.
-These methods extract visual features directly supervised by emotional labels, which struggle to capture abstract emotional information, resulting in limited performance.
+One significant challenge to accurate image emotion analysis is the affective gap, which refers to the disparity between visual features and the perceived emotions by viewers (Zhao et al. 2021).
+Researchers have tried to overcome this challenge by extracting discriminative features capable of better distinguishing emotional content in images.
+These can be either hand-crafted features or deep features.
+Hand-crafted feature design necessitates expertise in psychological and artistic principles, such as color, texture (Machajdik and Hanbury 2010), and scene attributes (Patterson and Hays 2012).
+These features may not encompass sufficient information to achieve effective image emotion analysis performance.
+Deep features are primarily obtained through convolutional neural networks (CNNs) (Yang et al. 2018) and attention-based networks (Zhao et al. 2019).
+Although deep networks perform better than methods using hand-crafted features, a substantial gap still exists between pixel-level signals and semantic-level emotional labels.
+They rely on visual features directly supervised by emotional labels, which struggle to capture abstract emotional information.